8secz-johndpope/reporter/README.md

 ## Features

+**Note:** for testing I used Samsung Galaxy S9+ API 28 as phyisical device, Pixel 2 API 28 and Nexus 4 API 23 as emulators, API level 23 is minimum and API level 28 is target

 ### Defaults
 - you can browse 'Top headlines' and 'Everything' endpoints
 - top headlines are all in English